Protests erupt again over coronavirus shelter-in-place orders. Here's why governors aren't budging - KVIA

 Protests erupt again over coronavirus shelter-in-place orders.
 Here’s why governors aren’t budging

-Anger over shelter-in-place orders boiled over this weekend, with protesters ignoring social distancing guidelines and packing sidewalks and streets.
+Anger over shelter-in-place orders boiled over, with protesters ignoring social distancing guidelines and packing state capitols and streets.

+“Jesus is my vaccine,” said one message on a tractor as it drove past the crowded statehouse Monday in Harrisburg, Pennsylvania.

 Car horns blared in the streets of Annapolis, where members of the group Reopen Maryland said the closures of businesses have been financially devastating.